wattsjmichael/roboger/README.md

 ## Description

-A  HTML Website that translates intergers into Mr. Roboger's language.
+A  HTML Website that translates integers into Mr. Roboger's language.

 ## Setup